aethrvmn/photos-classifier/README.md

 classifier = ImageClassifier(custom_mapping=custom_mapping)
 ```

-With this custom mapping, the script will use the new category names instead of the original ones provided by the DenseNet-121 model.
+With this custom mapping, the script will use the new category names instead of the original ones providedby the Vision Transformer model.

 ## Troubleshooting